A Seven-Transmembrane Protein -TM7SF3, Resides in Nuclear Speckles and Regulates Alternative Splicing

 Abstract

-The seven-transmembrane superfamily member 3 protein (TM7SF3) is a p53-regulated homeostatic factor that attenuates the development of cellular stress and unfolded protein response.
+The seven-transmembrane superfamily member 3 protein (TM7SF3) is a p53-regulated homeostatic factor that attenuates cellular stress and the unfolded protein response.
 Here we show that TM7SF3 localizes to nuclear speckles; eukaryotic nuclear bodies enriched in splicing factors.
-This rather unexpected location of a membranal protein enables it to form stable complexes with regulators of pre-mRNA splicing including DHX15, LARP7, HNRNPU and RBM14 that co-precipitate with TM7SF3.
-Indeed, TM7SF3 modulates alternative splicing of >400 genes, mainly splicing at the 3’end of introns.
-These effects are observed both in primary human pancreatic islets and in a number of cell lines, under basal conditions and under stress.
-Accordingly, silencing of TM7SF3 resulted in differential expression of 1465 genes (about 7% of the human genome); with 844 and 621 genes being up- or down-regulated, respectively.
-Our findings implicate TM7SF3, as a resident of nuclear speckles and suggest a role for seven-transmembrane proteins as regulators of alternative splicing.
+This unexpected location for a trans-membranal protein enables formation of stable complexes between TM7SF3 and pre-mRNA splicing factors including DHX15, LARP7, HNRNPU, RBM14, and HNRNPK.
+Indeed, TM7SF3 regulates alternative splicing of >330 genes, mainly at the 3′end of introns by directly modulating the activity of splicing factors such as HNRNPK.
+These effects are observed both in cell lines and primary human pancreatic islets.
+Accordingly, silencing of TM7SF3 results in differential expression of 1465 genes (about 7% of the human genome); with 844 and 621 genes being up- or down-regulated, respectively.
+Our findings implicate TM7SF3, as a resident protein of nuclear speckles and suggest a role for seven-transmembrane proteins as regulators of alternative splicing.

 Original languageEnglish